 The electricity industry has many components and participants.
 In this section of the glossary, we highlight terminology to help electricity customers understand the roles and responsibilities surrounding the business of deregulated electricity.

-Advanced Metering Systems
+Advanced Metering Systems (Smart Meter)

 A digital meter that records electric consumption in 15 minute intervals and communicates the usage information directly from the meter to the consumer through in-home display devices.
 The usage data is also transmitted to the utility eliminating the need for a meter reader.